syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/styling.md

 To apply font color or background color for a selected content of RTE, use the font color and background color tools.

-Rich Text Editor support to provide customs font color and background color with existing list through the `ColorCode` field of `FontColor` and `BackgroundColor`.
+Rich Text Editor support to provide customs font color and background color with existing list through the `ColorCode` field of `RichTextEditorFontColor` and `RichTextEditorBackgroundColor`.

-The FontColor and BackgroundColor property has two `Mode` Picker and Palette.
+The RichTextEditorFontColor and RichTextEditorBackgroundColor tag has two `Mode` of `Picker` and `Palette`.
 Palette mode has predefined set of `ColorCode` and in the picker mode, more colors has been provided.
 Through `ModeSwitcher`, you can able to switch between these two options.

 ```csharp